2023 Best Geography & Cartography Schools

 Full Geography & Cartography at James Madison University Report

 With a ranking of #17, University of Maryland - College Park did quite well on this year’s best schools for geography and cartography students.
-UMCP is a fairly large public school located in the large suburb of College Park.
+UMCP is a very large public school located in the large suburb of College Park.

 After completing their degree, geography graduates from UMCP carry an average student debtload of $22,500.